gilmore-lab/protocols/MRI_experimental_procedure.md

   - e.g. 2015-04-05-1130-sub-5000

 ## Testing Preparation - prior to participant entering the room
+- Ensure that the 20 Channel Head Coil is being used.
 - Open the following on the desktop:
   - Matlab R2011b
   - Pictures (Start > Documents > Libraries > Pictures > Sample Pictures)